kkestell/kestell.org/src/content/projects/blink-comparator.md

 ## Overview

-`blink-comparator` is a Python program that periodically fetches a website and compares the current version with the previous one.
-If the two versions are different, a Telegram message is sent to the user that contains a diff of the two versions.
+`blink-comparator` periodically fetches a website and compares the current version to the previous one.
+If it detects any differences between the two versions, it sends a Telegram message containing a diff of the two versions to the user.

-To date, I've used this program to find:
+So far, I have used this program to:

-* COVID vaccine appointments in my area
+* Locate COVID vaccine appointments in my area
-* Stock availability of infant formula, mason jars, and other items
+* Check stock availability for infant formula, mason jars, and other items
-* Early childhood family education class openings
+* Find openings in early childhood family education classes

-Blink Comparator was designed to consume minimal system resources -- I have it running on a Raspberry Pi -- and to be as simple and foolproof as possible.
+Blink Comparator is designed to consume minimal system resources and to be as simple and foolproof as possible.

 ## The Name